 - The Syrian army said six of its people were killed in the attack.

 - Russia, Assad’s ally, condemned the strike as an act of aggression.

-Allies in Europe and the Middle East have spoken out in support of the airstrikes.
-Reuters reports that several countries were notified in advance, but none had been asked to take part in the attack.
+Allies in Europe and the Middle East have voices support for the airstrikes.
+Reuters reports that several countries were notified in advance, but none was asked to take part in the attack.

-In a joint statement, the leaders of France and Germany blame Assad.
-“His repeated use of chemical weapons, and his crimes against his own population, demanded a punishment.”
+- France and Germany blame Assad: “His repeated use of chemical weapons, and his crimes against his own population, demanded a punishment.”

-A spokesperson for the government of Poland said the United States guaranteed world peace and there are times when it must act.
+- Poland said America guarantees world peace and there are times when it must act.

 Turkey, Saudi Arabia and other majority-Sunni allies in the Middle East have for years urged the United States to do more to topple Assad.
 They see the Syrian conflict through the prism of their regional cold war with Iran.
 Assad is the only Arab ally of the regime in Tehran.

 Of the four top presidential candidates in France, only the centrist former economy minister, Emmanuel Macron, has voiced support for the American airstrikes.
 He previously called for a military intervention in Syria under the auspices of the United Nations.

 François Fillon, the center-right Republican candidate and a former prime minister, reiterated his support for a “dialogue” with Russia.

 The far-right Marine Le Pen and the far-left Jean-Luc Mélenchon have made common cause against the attack, with the warning Trump on Twitter that he is making the same mistake as the United States did in Iraq.